1. What is insurance?

 Copy of Valid Passport, a clean Medical Examination Report for 70 years and above and for other insurance, as required by the Insurance Company.

-The insurance policy holder should check the “Policy Schedule” for the confirmation of insured name, policy period, property/person/liability insured, risks covered, premium, special exclusions etc. and “Policy” for terms, conditions, exclusions, warranties, limitations etc. The insurance policy holder should also check the premium calculation.
+The insured should check the “Policy Schedule” for the confirmation of insured name, policy period, property/ person/ liability insured, risks covered, premium, special exclusions etc. and “Policy” for terms, conditions, exclusions, warranties, limitations etc. The insurance policy holder should also check the premium calculation.